kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 First we have a pixel position of which the x coordinate is set to *unknown*.
 We use a special value for this: `numpy.nan` which is the representation of NumPy's Not A Number.
 The y coordinate is set to 10.
-For the :meth:`wcs.Projection.mixed`:: we need to specify the *unknown* values in the pixel position wit a world coordinate.
+For the :meth:`wcs.Projection.mixed`, we need to specify the *unknown* values in the pixel position with a world coordinate.
 In the example we entered 45.0 (deg).
 The mixed() method returns two tuples.
 One for the pixel position and one for the position in world coordinates.
 The *unknown* values are calculated in an iterative process.